JHWebDeveloper/Able2Deux/README.md

 This repo is intended for portfolio viewing purposes only.
 For official releases please download from the following repo: https://github.com/JHWebDeveloper/Able2-public-resources

+## [Unreleased][2.4.0] - TBD

+### Added
+- Ability to select multiple media clips for editing.
+Able2 previously could only edit 1 clip or all clips.
+Not it can edit 1, all or some.
+Use <kbd>Shift</kbd>+Click to select multiple media clips in sequence <kbd>Ctrl</kbd>|<kbd>Cmd</kbd>+Click to select out of order.
+Use <kbd>Ctrl</kbd>|<kbd>Cmd</kbd>+Click to deselect selected clips.
+- Select All and Deselect All buttons in place of the Edit All checkbox.
+- Edit All dropdown menu with options: Select All, Deselect All, Duplicate Selected, Remove Selected, Remove All.
+- New media dropdown option: Apply Settings to Selected
+- New panel dropdown option: Apply to Selected
+- Select All by Default setting in the preferences.
+- Dropdown menus now display their keyboard shortcut to the right if available.

+### Changed
+- Sliders can now macro adjust with the arrow keys.
+Just as Able2 has supported holding <kbd>Shift</kbd>+<kbd>←</kbd>|<kbd>→</kbd> to increment/decrement by 0.1, holding <kbd>Alt</kbd>+<kbd>Shift</kbd>+<kbd>←</kbd>|<kbd>→</kbd> will now increment/decrement by 10.
+- Holding <kbd>Alt</kbd>+<kbd>Shift</kbd> while navigating the frame selector with arrow keys or clicking the frame incrementer buttons will increment/decrement the timecode by 1 second (or, more specifically, the rounded frame rate of thedisplayed media).
+- Deleting a displayed media clip will now auto display the nearest clip in the current media selection.
+If no other clips are selected, it will display the next clip in sequence like normal.
+- Dropdown menus can be navigated with arrow keys and closed with the escape key.

+### Fixed
+- Focus rings are back.
+- Grid Color selector width is back to normal.

+### Removed
+- Edit All checkbox and Edit All by Default setting.
+Edit All has been completely replaced by the multi selection feature outlines above.

 ## [2.3.3] - 7.6.2023

 ### Updated